-SECTION B

-Do you want us to look at the decision again?
+SECTION B Do you want us to look at the decision again?

-You have received a letter from us telling you about your Housing Benefit and/or Council Tax Benefit decision, or a written statement of reasons explaining the decision, or we have explained our decision and you still think it is wrong.
+You have received a letter from us telling you about your Housing Benefit decision, or a written statement of reasons explaining the decision, or we have explained our decision and you still think it is wrong.